ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 2. the coupling timestep [cannot be 3x dt](https://github.com/ACCESS-NRI/access-om3-configs/issues/380) this issue needs further investigation.
 3. the thermodynamic timestep [cannot be too long](https://github.com/COSIMA/mom6-panan/issues/28)

-## Optimisation improvements

-Optimisation experinments that [improve runtime](https://github.com/claireyung/access-om3-configs/pull/1) have been pulled into the cascade lakes branch.
-Note the executable is not the most up to date MOM6 codebase.